davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Anyways, fault tolerance is the major aspect of the problem that we were missing before.
 It's not enough to just want "distributed variables that any node can get or set," we also need fault tolerance: the variable should keep working even if a node crashes, or a network connection goes down.

-## The Fault in Our Star Algorithm
+## The Fault in Our Algorithm

-In that light, let's re-evaluate our algorithm:
+Let's think about our leader-follower distributed variable algorithm again:

 DIAGRAM: another copy of the RPC diagram, last one in the previous section

 What happens if a random node goes offline?
-Maybe the operating system crashed, or someone tripped over its power cable, or [Ted the Poorly Paid Datacenter Operator](https://scholar.harvard.edu/files/mickens/files/thesaddestmoment.pdf) pulled the wrong network cable while trying to fix some other problem.
+Maybe the operating system crashed, or its network cable wiggled loose, or someone powered down the wrong node while trying to fix some other problem.

-If a random node crashes, most likely that node will be a follower, since there are many followers and only one leader.
-If a follower goes offline, we should be safe; the variable is safe and sound on the leader node, which is still working, and all the other nodes can still contact the leader:
+If a random node crashes, most likely that node will be a follower, since there are so many followers and only one leader.
+If a follower goes offline, the variable should be safe and sound: it's stored on the leader, which is still online, and all the other followers are still in contact with the leader:

 DIAGRAM: same diagram with a random follower Xed out

-Good, nobody else is disrupted if one of the followers crashes.
-What about the leader?
+But the leader has no special immunity here.
+If a random node crashes, it very well could be the leader.
+What if it's the leader that goes down?

 DIAGRAM: same diagram, but with the leader Xed out

-Here we have a problem.
-Now that the leader is gone, so is the variable.
-The follower nodes may still be up and running, but they're all programmed to send RPCs to the leader, and the leader is gone.
-Our distributed variable is not working at all!
+Now we have a problem.
+With the leader gone, so is the variable.
+All the follower nodes are still up and running, but they're only programmed to send RPCs to the leader, and the leader is online to respond.
+Our distributed variable went offline!
 And since a single node crash was enough to bring down the variable too, we have to admit that our variable was not fault tolerant.
-This is no good; we have to fix this.
+That's no good; we need to fix this.

-Oftentimes the simplest way to achieve fault tolerance is **redundancy**.
-In our case, since the leader can crash, let's set up some backups and **fail over** to new leader when whichever node is currently the leader fails.
-Ready to try it out?
+Oftentimes the way to achieve fault tolerance is **redundancy**.
+In our case, since the leader can crash, let's set up some backups, and **fail over** to new leader when the current leader fails.

-## Leader Failover

-To start, let's put a copy of our distributed variable on every node:
+To begin, we'll put a copy of our distributed variable on every node:

 DIAGRAM